wasdevb1/sample.ferret/README.md

 ## Running with Maven

 This project can be build with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in](https://github.com/WASdev/ci.maven) to automatically download and install Liberty profile runtime from the [WASdev repository](https://developer.ibm.com/wasdev/downloads/).
+The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven:

-1. To activate the automatic download and installation of Liberty runtime, you will first need to obtain the Liberty license code.
-To obtain this code read the current [Liberty license](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/8.5.5.2/lafiles/runtime//en.html) and look for the `D/N: <license code>` line.
-Set the `IBM_LIBERTY_LICENSE` environment property with the license code found in the Liberty license file:
+1. Set the `IBM_LIBERTY_LICENSE` environment property with the Liberty license code.
+See the following [instructions][Liberty License Instructions] on obtaining the license code.
     ```bash
     $ export IBM_LIBERTY_LICENSE=<license code>
     ```